jenkuntz/PowerBI-Challenges-25DaysofDAX/Edition 2 (World Cup)/Day 01.md

 ### Question
-Countries with the most tourneys won
+Countries with the most tournament wins

-### Answer
-Brazil

 ### Code (Measure)